-AVTAA requires an applicant to work with a board certified doctor (preferably an anesthesiologist, surgeon or criticalist), board eligible doctor (completed a three year residency but has not passed the certifying examination) or VTS (preferably anesthesia, surgery or ECC) throughout the application process.
-Please present this letter to the board certified doctor, board eligible doctor or VTS who will be assisting you through the process.
+AVTAA requires an applicant to work with a veterinary diplomat-board certified doctor (preferably an anesthesiologist, surgeon or criticalist), board eligible doctor (completed a three year residency but has not passed the certifying examination) or VTS (preferably anesthesia, surgery or ECC) during the year of case collection for the application.
+Please present this letter to the diplomat doctor, board eligible doctor or VTS who will be assisting you through the process.
 This letter must be signed and dated by the selected individual and applicant as proof that the letter was read.
 Scan this letter after it is signed and dated by both parties and save as vourfirstname.lastname.agreement.
 This document can be saved as .doc(x) or .pdf.